chinamike65/hugo-tuolesi/content/book4/book4en.md

 The meaning of giving of the four elements and the giving of the six paramitas are completely different.

-The giving of the six paramitas can be said to be for the sake of saving oneself, such as giving money to oneself, whether it is to eliminate one's own greed, mindfulness, or to accumulate blessings, all of which are accumulated for oneself to become a Buddha.
+The giving of the six paramitas can be said to be for the sake of saving oneself, such as giving money to oneself, whether it is to eliminate one's own greed, mindfulness, or to accumulate merit, all of which are accumulated for oneself to become a Buddha.

 The purpose of giving in four sets is to gain the trust of others, so as to guide others to learn Buddhism and enter Buddhism.